October 6, 2022

 These conditions can be met by implementing a cookie banner on your website.

 Thai PDPA: Under the Thai PDPA, you must ask for consent before collecting personal data.
 This also applies to cookies.
-Before placing cookies on users’ browsers you need to ask for consent.
+Before cookies are placed on users’ browsers, you must ask for consent.
 Besides, when you request consent, it must be done in an easily understandable manner, which is non-deceptive and differs from other content on your website.

 Privacy Policy Compliance